DOI-ONRR/doi-extractives-data/pages/about.md

   <section class="container communities-content">

     <article class="container-left-7 bureaus">

-		<h2>Who’s involved</h2>

-		<h3>Multi-stakeholder group</h3>

-		<p>To increase transparency and accountability, the EITI relies on a cross-sector partnership between government (agencies that oversee extraction in the U.S.), industry (companies operating in the extractive industries), and civil society (individuals and organizations that represent community and citizen interests).
-Together, all three sectors make up the Multi-stakeholder Group (MSG) responsible for overseeing the EITI.</p>

-		<p>An Independent Administrator (IA) also assists in implementing the EITI Standard.
-Later, a Validator commissioned by the EITI International Secretariat assesses whether or not the country successfully implemented the EITI Standard.</p>

 		<p>To implement the EITI Standard, all three sectors in a participating country collaborate in a disclosure process regarding natural resource revenue, called reconciliation.
 Government, industry, and civil society develop a framework for the reconciliation.
 Government and industry share with the IA the total amount of revenue the government received and industry paid in the year under review.
 The IA reconciles the reported revenue and investigates any discrepancies.
 The public can see the results for their respective country in an annual EITI report, which includes a contextual narrative of the country’s legal and fiscal regime.
 There are currently 48 EITI-implementing countries, 31 of which are compliant with the EITI Standard.</p>